MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterSample.md

 # Water sample in Sustainability water (WaterSample)

-Stores the attributes of the water samples collected for testing water quality
+Stores the attributes of the water samples collected for testing water quality.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/SustainabilityWater/WaterSample.cdm.json" target="_blank">GitHub</a>.